 And that’s the basic reason why SPs don’t change.
 They don’t consider they need help, it’s everyone else who is the problem.

 But that’s quite far down the spectrum, we all have things we could improve upon.
 There is a reason you and everyone else are here.
 You want to learn more about the world and that’s definitely what you’ll get when doing training.
 But if you want to learn about yourself, as LRH says, “if you don’t know yourself, you know nothing,” then I’d strongly recommend you get auditing.
 Get as much as you can.
 The first two sessions are free by the way, so try it out!
-You might be blown away!
+You just might be blown away!
+You can email us to receive your two free auditing sessions!